angel-dart/gitbook/Hooks.md

 service.afterCreated.listen((HookedServiceEvent e) {
   // In an `after` hook, `e.result` would be the created data.
-  //In this case, it is a Todo object.

-  if (!e.result.completed) {
+  //In this case, it is a Todo object. if (!e.result.completed) {
+    // Use `cancel` to prematurely end an event.
+In this case,
+    // the following response will be given, rather than a
+    // JSON-serialized Todo instance:
     e.cancel({'error': 'Hey, you still have to ${e.text}!'});
   }
 });